Eddyne/Hello-World/README.md

 # Hello-World
 First repository
-I'm learning html and that's why I need github
+Hi Humans .
+I'm learning html,  css and java script, I'm a begginner so don't know much about it,